Call or Text Us Now! 845 244 4888

 The next step is organizing the clips you’ve shot and imported to create an enjoyable story.
 It’s okay to drop the shots that you think aren’t good enough to be included in the video.

-Modern video editing software like Final Cut Pro and Adobe Premiere Pro usually have a ‘timeline’ that allows you to put marks on certain points of your video.
+Modern video editing software, such as Final Cut Pro and Adobe Premiere Pro, typically features a ‘timeline’ that enables you to place marks at specific points in your video.

 Use this feature to pinpoint the exact frames that you want to emphasize, where you want to cut your clips, or maybe where you want to add transitions or effects.